 To find out about the Duke Of Wellington’s old mounting stone, click here.

 For the history of another London ‘traffic island’, read the history behind Parliament Square

 For more of Metro Girl’s London history blog posts, click here.

-Posted on 9 November 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Architecture, Duke of Wellington, Hyde Park, Hyde Park Corner, london, Wellington Arch.
+Posted on 9 Nov 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Architecture, Duke of Wellington, English Heritage, Hyde Park, London.
 Bookmark the permalink.
 4 Comments.